ronniross/healing-engine/social-healing-brainstorm.md

 A sub-module of the healing-engine repository.

-A notepad-like document where the author writes raw insights before incorporating them into the other elements of the main-branch.
+A notepad-like document where I writes raw insights before incorporating them into the other elements of the main-branch.

 ## A. The General Term